intelligent-machine-learning/dlrover/docs/design/reinforcement-learning-overview.md

 </div>

-#### Advanced Level Failover
+#### Advanced Level Failover(Concept)
 An advanced failover implementation essentially reduces the scope of failure impact from global to local, thereby minimizing the effects of failures and improving stability.
 However, since this part of the implementation will be coupled with the multi-controller layer, it requires extending the abstract interfaces provided by DLRover in conjunction with the algorithm framework.
-Therefore, a specific design and implementation of this will be further demonstrated later in conjunction with the **FlashTuner** project.

 TODO(another doc to share this)